Recap: The Simpsons Who Shot Mr Burns

 - Chalk Outline: Provides Lisa with a clue.

-- Crossover: A special episode of America's Most Wanted aired before the debut of Part 2 looking at the clues and suspects from Chapter 1.
+- Crossover: A special episode of America's Most Wanted aired before this episode's debut, looking at the clues and suspects from Chapter 1.

 - Confess in Confidence: Smithers goes to confession.